 Over the last decade Daisy has developed through a combination of organic and acquisitive growth.
-With a business-to-business only focus, Daisy now boasts more than 600,000 customers and supplies IT and communications to some of the UKs best-known organisations.
+With a business-to-business only focus, Daisy now boasts more than 360,000 indirect and direct customers, providing IT, communications and cloud to some of the UK’s best-known organisations.

 Daisy provides a range of unified communications and IT services, including connectivity, voice, maintenance, as well as cloud and hosting solutions.